Best Yoga For Runners

 Running uphill strengthens hamstrings with gravity’s help, toning your lower body.
 However, it can cause soreness afterwards.

-Before stretching the left leg out in half splits afterward, start off low lunge followed by a quad stretch.
+Before stretching the left leg out in half splits afterward.
+Start off low lunge followed by a quad stretch.

-Release more tightness by gently pressing and rocking one foot’s heel side-to-side.
+Release more tightness by pressing and rocking one foot’s heel side-to-side.
 Then, step forward into another deep waist-level bend.

 Reclining Twist (Supta Matsyendrasana)

 Running can put a lot of stress on the spine, especially when running downhill.
-A great way to counteract this pressure is with an easy twist exercise – no specialized equipment required!
+A great way to counteract this pressure is with an easy twist exercise.
+No specialized equipment required!

-This pose decompresses your backbone and stretches the outer hip muscles, which often tighten from trail-running.
+This pose decompresses your backbone and stretches the outer hip muscles.
+Which often tighten from trail-running.

 Why not using yoga blocks?
 Get ready for some serious relief!